-Scene/Sequence Number: indicates the scene/sequence identifying number (from 1 to 64) whose reception (decreased by 1, according to the KNX standard) through the "Scenes/Sequences" object will make the controller apply the configuration to the output channel.

-- Scene/Sequence Type: selects the desired action for each enabled scene/sequence: - ➤ Fixed Value.
+- Scene/Sequence number: indicates the scene/sequence identifying number (from 1 to 64) whose reception (decreased by 1, according to the KNX standard) through the "Scenes/Sequences" object will make the controller apply the configuration to the output channel. - Scene/Sequence type: selects the desired action for each enabled scene/sequence: - Fixed value.
 The scene will consist in a luminosity change in the particular LED channel when the "[Ch.x] Scenes/Sequences" object is received with the configured scene number.

-If "Fixed value" is selected, besides running the scene it will be also possible to save a new one: if the device receives a scene save order (values 128-191 through the mentioned object), the current luminosity level of the LED channel will be saved, so when the same scene is executed again, the luminosity acquired by the channel will be the one that was saved (and not that originally parameterised in ETS).
+If "Fixed value" is selected, besides running the scene it will be also possible to save it: if the device receives an order to save the scene (values 128-191 through the mentioned object), the current luminosity level of the LED channel will be saved, so when the same scene is executed again, the luminosity to be acquired will be the one that has been saved (and not the originally parameterised in ETS).

-Finally, if "Fixed value" is selected, the "Dimming type" parameter will also be shown, making it possible to choose an At once, Smooth 1 or Smooth 2 dimming for this action.
+Finally, if "Fixed value" is selected, the "Dimming type" parameter will also be shown, making it possible to choose an Immediate, Smooth 1 or Smooth 2 dimming for this action.
 See section 3.3 for the parameterisation of the dimming types.

-- ➤ Custom Sequence.
-Selecting this option will make it possible to customise sequences of up to 5 steps/actions, by setting the following parameters: - Cyclic: "Yes" will define a cyclic sequence (after the last parameterised step, the sequence will start over), while "No" will define a non-cyclic sequence (in such case, there is also the possibility of triggering -after the last step of the sequence- another parameterised sequence). - Luminosity Sending: this parameter can be set to Send continuously (during the light dimming, the brightness level will be sent to the KNX bus through the "[Ch.x] Luminosity (Status)" object, only if the option to send statuses has been activated from the General screen) or to

-Send when sequence ends (the brightness level of the channel will be sent to the bus once the last step of the sequence finishes, no matter if the option to send the status objects during the dimming is enabled or not from the General screen).
+- Custom sequence.
+Selecting this option will make it possible to customise sequences of up to 5 steps/actions, by setting the following parameters: - Cyclic: "Yes" will define a cyclic sequence (after the last parameterised step, the sequence will start over), while "No" will define a non-cyclic sequence (in such case, there is also the possibility of triggering -after the last step of the sequence- another parameterised sequence). - Luminosity sending: this parameter can be set to Send continuously (during the light dimming, the brightness level will be sent to the KNX bus through the "[Ch.x] Luminosity Status" object, only if the option to send statuses has been activated from the General screen) or to Send when sequence ends (the brightness level of the channel will be sent to the bus once the last step of the sequence finishes, no matter if the sending of the status during the dimming is enabled or not from the General screen).
 However, in both cases, the status objects of the channel need to be enabled by parameter (see section 3.3.1).
-Note that the minimum time parameterised for sending the status objects will apply.